About the Institute:

 Registration fee and additional costs*:

-The cost of NPI registration is $750 for SACSA and NASPA Region III members.
+The cost of NPI registration is TBD for SACSA and NASPA Region III members.

-Participants must report their travel arrangements to the NPI Program Coordinator by Wednesday, May 17.
+Participants must report their travel arrangements to the NPI Program Coordinator.
 Specific instructions on how to report travel arrangements will be provided.

 New Student Affairs professionals who have not been trained through a student affairs graduate preparation program may consider a pre-institute experience that will provide context for the profession.
 Subject matter will include (student affairs history, seminal student development literature, and tips for navigating the field.)
-Participants will be charged $50 to cover the cost of lunch and materials.
-You must arrive to campus by 9:00 am on Saturday, June 3 to participate.
-If this affects your travel plans and requires you to arrive a day early (June 2), you will incur an additional cost of $40 for lodging for that one extra night.
+Participants will be charged a fee to cover the cost of lunch and materials.
+You must arrive to campus early to participate.
+If this affects your travel plans and requires you to arrive a day early, you will incur an additional fee for lodging for that one extra night.